matsim-org/jekyll-website/_conferences/user_meeting_2020.md

 This year the annual MATSim user meeting will be in Warsaw, Poland.
 The meeting occurs on April 6th just a day before the [ANT conference](http://cs-conferences.acadiau.ca/ant-20/), which begins on Tuesday, April 7th.
+The meeting will last for the whole day, alternating presentations and time for exchange.
+Holding a presentation is by no means a condition for attending the meeting, so feel free to register to hear about other's work and exchange.

+## Call for Abstracts

 We are now accepting submissions for the User Meeting from both Science and Industry.